-Note:
+Notes:

-- Students must meet entrance requirements for composition and mathematics prior to taking the college-level courses. - 2.
-Those students desiring to earn a four-year degree should take a four-credit lab science elective. - 3.
-Students will be assigned a technical advisor to assist in selection of focus area courses and electives. - 4 Portfolio Development course must be taken in order for credit to be awarded from selected work experience from business and industry or other approved Credit for Prior Learning. - 6.
+- 1. Technology-related, technical or work experience include: - a.
+Technology-related coursework from another accredited institution. - b.
+Technical program course work taught by SAU Tech. - c.
+Selected work experience from business & industry or other approved Credit for Prior Learning. - 2.
+Students must meet entrance requirements for Composition and Mathematics prior to taking college-level courses. - 3.
+Those student desiring to earn a four-year degree should take a four-credit hour lab science elective. - 4.
+Students will be asisgned a technical advisor to assist in selection of technical-related and technical program coursework. - 5.
+Portfolio development course must be taken in order for credit to be awarded from selected work experience from business and industry or other Credit for Prior Learning. - 6.
 A minimum of 15 credit hours must be in residency at SAU Tech.